A minor stumble, a major tumble, and a saving Sagres that wasn’t to be

 The beer was born in 1940.
 The town was officially established in 1519.
 The brewery that produces Sagres remained in exclusively Portuguese hands for more than 65 years.
 The Scottish and Newcastle group acquired full ownership of the brewery in 2003 and it, in turn, was acquired by Heineken in 2008.
 The civil parish of Sagres remains entirely Portuguese.

-Sagres and the nearby Cabo de São Vincente (Cape of St. Vincent) are closely associated with Prince Henry the Navigator who spent much of his life there and is said by some to have established a school of navigation on the cape.
+Sagres and the nearby Cabo de São Vincente (Cape of Saint Vincent) are closely associated with Prince Henry the Navigator who spent much of his life there and is said by some to have established a school of navigation on the cape.
 (The veracity of this claim is open to question.
 The first written citation appears in the 17th century nearly 200 years after Prince Henry’s death in 1460.
-There’s also considerable evidence that Lagos and Lisbon were the main ports of departure for the Portuguese Voyages of Discovery of the 15th and 16th centuries.
-On the cape, nearly all of the existing buildings fell into ruin after the great earthquake of 1755 making evidence of the school scarce.)
+There’s also considerable evidence that Lagos and Lisbon were the main ports of departure for what the Portuguese long-called the Voyages of Discovery of the 15th and 16th centuries.
+On the cape, nearly all of the existing buildings fell into ruin after the great earthquake of 1755 making possible evidence of the school scarce.)

 Likely because it’s the southwestern most point of continental Europe, people of a spiritual mindset have long been drawn to this cape regardless of their religious beliefs.
 The presence of a large number of freestanding menhirs (though the Menhir do Padrão near Vila do Bispo is the only one still upright) points to the ancient spiritual attachment.
 The Greeks called it Ophiussa (Land of Serpents) and built a temple to Heracles there.
-The Romans called it Promontorium Sacrum (Holy Promontory), and Catholics believe that the remains of São Vincente (St. Vincent of Saragossa) came ashore on the cape that bears his name.
+The Romans called it Promontorium Sacrum (Holy Promontory), and Catholics believe that the remains of São Vincente (Saint Vincent of Saragossa) came ashore on the cape that bears his name.

 Here’s one last fun fact about Cabo de São Vincente, according to this article from MIT Technology Review, the longest straight line path over land has one end near Jinjiang, Fujian, in China and the other near Sagres in Portugal.
-Mongolia, Kazakhstan, and Russia are just three of the 15 countries this route passes through on its 11,241.1 kilometer route.
+Mongolia, Kazakhstan, and Russia are just three of the 15 countries this route passes through on its 11,241.1 kilometer journey.
 So, in a way, the ancients who considered this the end of the world were right.

-The major tumble
+The major tumble.

 After exploring the town a bit, I stopped for dinner at The Hangout where I managed to find a tasty sardine salad on their otherwise beef centric menu.
 The service was friendly and accommodating and eating my second vegetable centered meal of the day meant that I’d probably consumed more vegetables on this Friday alone than I had collectively on the trip to this point.